 Tip #4: Use a combination resume format

-If you have an employment gap or you are planning to change career fields, use a chronological resume format.
-This emphasizes your most recent work experience, will make your employment gap and / or irrelevant skills stand out.
+If you have an employment gap or you are planning to change career fields, using a chronological resume format, or a format that emphasizes your most recent work experience, will make your employment gap stick out like a sore thumb.

 If you decide to use a combination resume format, I suggest doing the following: